whylabs/whylogs/python/docs/features/data_validation.md

 whylogs profiles contain summarized information about our data.
 This means that it's a __lossy__ process, and once we get the profiles, we don't have access anymore to the complete set of data.

 This makes some types of constraints impossible to be created from standard metrics itself.
-For example, suppose you need to check every row of a column to check that there are no textual information that matches a credit card number or email information.
-Or maybe you're interesting in ensuring that there are no even numbers in a certain column.
+For example, suppose you need to check every row of a column to check that there is no textual information that matches a credit card number or email information.
+Or maybe you're interested in ensuring that there are no even numbers in a certain column.
 How do we do that if we don't have access to the complete data?

 The answer is that you need to define a __Condition Count Metric__ to be tracked __before__ logging your data.
-This metric will count the number of times the values of a given column meets a user-defined condition.
+This metric will count the number of times the values of a given column meet a user-defined condition.
 When the profile is generated, you'll have that information to check against the constraints you'll create.

-### Actionables
+### Actions

 Additionally, with condition count metrics you can define actions that will be triggered whenever the specified conditions are met during the logging process.
 This allows you to take action in critical situations without having to wait for the logging to be completed.
 These actions are customizable, so you can use them in any way you need: send alerts/notifications, raise errors, halt processes in your pipeline, etc.